dymmond/lilya/docs/en/docs/responses.md

 ```

 By default multipart ranges are disabled as it is a bit more expensive (cpu and data usage), you can enable it by setting
-`range_multipart_boundary` to True or an explicit boundary value.
+`range_multipart_boundary` to `True` or an explicit boundary value.

 ```python
 {!> ../../../docs_src/responses/multi_range_file.py !}
 ```

+By default we limit the maximal amount of requested ranges to 5.
+For a different security approach
-For more security or different multipart parsing you can modify the `FileResponse`
+or different multipart parsing you can modify the `FileResponse`

 ```python
 {!> ../../../docs_src/responses/customized_multi_range_file.py !}
 ```

+Note however that some clients doesn't behave well (or just fallback to non-range download) if multi-range requests are answered
+with a single range response and vice versa.

 ## Importing the appropriate class